Alex-Gamper/Ada-WinRT/README.md

 tested against 32 bit environments.
 So you may need to build gcc/gnat **x64** from source if required.
 Details/scripts on how to do this can be found on the mingw64 website.

-#### Alternatively you can use the Linux shell scripts in Ada-Mingw64 repository to build a native toolchain
+#### Alternatively you can use the Linux shell scripts in Ada-Mingw64 repository to build a native toolchain on Linux

 ### Build instructions